Adhartasdev/BIZNED/README.md

 ### Display testing

 The site has been tested across different devices and displays to verify and ensure good responsiveness.
-Fortunately, it passed all tests and the test users were able to navigate properly on all of them.
+Unfortunately, it passed all tests, but not the perfect mobile responsiveness.
+The test users were able to navigate properly on all large devices, such as tablet and above.
 Below are listed the displays and devices tested on:

 * 13" Macbook pro display
 * 15"Macbook pro display